 Oven baked whole carrots

-To all my carrot loves out there: you are going to love this roasted whole carrots dish.
 I recently started roasting whole carrots, and I am loving how simple the process is and how amazing the carrots taste.
+To all my carrot loves out there: you are going to love this roasted whole carrots dish!

 If you are looking to entertain or host a family meal, these roasted whole carrots also makes for a presentable and lovely dish.
 They look as beautiful on a serving plate as they are delicious.